A history of Karl Lagerfeld’s controversial comments

 The comments sparked backlash at the time, with Vogue reporting that a women’s pressure group in France filed a defamation claim against Lagerfeld over his statements.

 In addition to his frequent fat-shaming, the designer also directed his fatphobia at other notable individuals, including Adele.
 “She is a little too fat, but she has a beautiful face and a divine voice,” he told Metro in 2012.
-While later apologising for his comments, Lagerfeld said that he had actually been referring to Lana Del Ray.
+While later apologising for his comments, Lagerfeld said that he had actually been referring to Lana Del Rey.

 “I’d like to say to Adele that ‘I am your biggest admirer,’” he told Metro.
 “Sometimes when you take a sentence out of the article it changes the meaning of the thought.
 What I said was in relation to Lana Del Rey and the sentence has since been taken out of context from how it was originally published.”